smittytone/SSD1306OLED-Python/README.md

 ### length_of_string(*the_string*) ###

 Returns the length of the string in pixels.
+This assumes standard-size (8px) characters and a single-pixel space between adjacent characters.

 ## Release Notes ##